-We’ve been passionate about reuse and recycling from day one – for more than 35 years we’ve been doing it.
-And we’re more determined than ever to do everything we can to reduce our impact on the environment, make a positive impact where possible and supporting the shift towards a low carbon economy.
+For more than 35 years, we’ve been passionate about reusing and recycling.
+And we’re more determined than ever to do everything we can to reduce our impact on the environment, creating a positive impact wherever possible and supporting the shift towards a low carbon economy.

 The DE-Carbonise Project

 Working in collaboration with the University of Derby, Derby City and Derbyshire County Councils, Cawarden has been a member of the DE-Carbonise Project since 2020.
 Together we’re working hard to find practical solutions to increase sustainability and save money by reducing energy costs and carbon emissions.

 Cawarden supports the latest advice from the National Federation of Demolition Contractors (NFDC) which recommends for Members to switch to HVO fuel as a more sustainable and environmentally friendly solution to red diesel.
 We are successfully rolling out Green D+ HVO across our fleet.
 And once complete, we’ll save the equivalent emissions of 200 single flights to Sydney, Australia, per annum!

 Using vehicle tracking technology, promoting eco-efficient driving, and carefully managing our delivery routes, we are working hard to minimise the impact of our vehicles on the environment.

 Through our land remediation and earthworks projects, we restore sites to a beneficial after-use which includes removing all types of pollution and contaminants to make sites safe for development, ensure public health and protection of the environment – including wildlife, ecology and waterways.

 As you’d expect, remediation projects are subject to world-class regulation and we regularly work with ecologists, the Environment Agency and other specialists to ensure industry standards are always met.
 These types of projects often present opportunities to provide nature conservation initiatives, just like our work at the former Summit Colliery.